 If you are hoping for some beach time, you will be glad to know that the Mediterranean sea has an average temperature of 21°C (70°F).

 Weather for Barcelona in July

-Pricing is based on how many days you would like to use the pass.
+Pricing is based on how many days you intend to use the pass.
 Choose between 3, 4, & 5 days.